Skip to main content

-PoSH Act: Sexual Harassment, if continuing one, Respondent can't take the please under Limited - Madras High Court -
+PoSH Act: Sexual Harassment, if continuing one, Respondent can't take the Plea under Limitation - Madras High Court -

 The Madras High Court has Ruled that when the victim has reported continuous harassment, the plea of limitation is not applicable and the case has to be investigated in according with the provisions of the Act - SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013